dijonsauce/CIMilestoneProject01/README.md

 ### Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

 -   A large amount of testing was done to ensure that all pages were linking correctly.

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 -   Images not showing: from incorrecting pathway setting just using the name rather than assets/image/"name.jpg".

 ### Known Bugs

 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.

 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navigation bar are pushed upwards when hovering over them.

+-    Slideshow's left & right button not responding but the slideshow will still transition at their own pace.

 ## Deployment